riffnshred/nhl-led-scoreboard/README.md

 More will come soon with playoff related features

+### Goal animation
+When ever a team in the main event score a goal, a goal light animation is played.
+Soon you will have to option to set the animation for your favorite team only or play a different animation for the opposing team.

 ### Dimmer
 The scoreboard now has a dimmer function.
 The scoreboard will change its brightness at sunrise and sunset.
 If you have a [TSL2591](https://www.adafruit.com/product/1980) light sensor installed on your raspberry pi, you can configure the scoreboard